mclear/Sesame/README.md

 * [.Net 4.5, included with Windows 8.1 or higher](https://www.microsoft.com/en-au/download/details.aspx?id=40779)
 * [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-au/download/details.aspx?id=4078)

 ## Installation Instructions

 There are three seperate parts to this, if any fails then you will need to check that you have the dependencies correctly installed and are running programs in Administrator mode where applicable.
+These installation instructions are temporary and will be replaced with a simple MSI installer in the future.

 ### Registering the credential provider